Just as you can make money recycling aluminum cans, it is also possible to make money when you recycle glass bottles and jars as well.

 How Much Will I Get Paid When I Recycle Glass Bottles?

 You won’t get rich if you recycle glass bottles.
 The per-bottle recycling price in most states isn’t huge: usually between five cents and fifteen cents per pound.
 So, at the minimum, you’ll earn five dollars for bringing 100 pounds of bottles to a recycling center.

 While that’s not a ton of cash, five bucks a week adds up to $260 a year.
 That could be money you could use toward part of a nice little vacation or extra savings.

 Now, recycling glass bottles is a bit different than recycling aluminum cans.
 There are certain types of glass bottles that are acceptable at recycling centers and others that are not acceptable.
 And the laws vary by state.

 The “NO” List for Glass Recyclables

 Because different types of jars are made of different kinds of glass, not all are recyclable.
-Here are some of the types of glass bottles and jars that recycling centers will probably not accept:
+However, most glass bottles are acceptable for recycling.
+Here are some of the types of glass items that recycling centers will probably not accept:

-Most states that allow residents to recycle glass containers primarily accept the following types of bottles, although you may find some exceptions:
+Most states that allow residents to recycle glass bottles and jars primarily accept the following types of bottles, although you may find some exceptions:

 - Beer bottles